christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 {{< figure src="/img/courses/dat_sci/03/canyon_category.png" caption="Product category site" >}}

 * Where can we find all product category sites? --> If we hover over a product family in the navigation bar (e.g. Road Bikes), always one level below (e.g. Endurance, Race, ...).
-The bar is not shown in the screenshot because the cursor was hovering on the corresponding HTML node in the bottom.
+The bar is not shown in the screenshot below because the cursor was hovering over the corresponding HTML node at the bottom.

 {{< figure src="/img/courses/dat_sci/03/html_canyon_01_1.png" caption="Classes for the product categories" >}}

 #### Scraping

-**Step 1:** Get URLs for each of the product CATEGORIES

 Inspecting the file manually first makes sense, because R retrieves the page in a different way then we do inside a browser: